-Surgery of the Aorta is known to be associated with risks due to the enormity / complexity of the surgical repair /blood loss or the patient having multiple other illness like heart disease , hypertension , diabetes or kidney failure.
-This results in prolonged hospital / ICU stay with prolonged recovery time with higher incidence of complications.
+Surgery of the Aorta is known to be associated with risks due to the enormity/complexity of the surgical repair /blood loss or the patient having multiple other illnesses like heart disease, hypertension, diabetes or kidney failure.
+This results in prolonged hospital / ICU stay with prolonged recovery time with a higher incidence of complications.

 A newer approach to aortic repair is hybrid surgery which is a combination of open surgery and endovascular surgery which while reducing the risks and complications associated with total open repair leads to early recovery and mobility.

-This can be done as a single stage or at multiple sittings with in a single admission depending on the patient condition.
+This can be done at a single stage or at multiple sittings within a single admission depending on the patient condition.

 Abdominal debranching / bypass with abdominal Aorta Stent graft insertion